nus-cs2103-AY2223S2/tp/docs/team/shijiaao.md

   * Justification: This is a core functionality of the product as our target audience (student TAs) need to add students to their events (representing their classes) so that the students can be tracked on various indicators.
   * The implementation of this feature was challenging to design as there was a surprising amount of effort that needed to go into thinking about the abstraction barrier and what kind of information should be exposed at which class/point of the code.
   * This feature was challenging to implement as many additional helper methods needed to be added into various points in the existing code base.
-  * This feature was challenging to test as the pointers to Person objects work in unexpected ways.

 * **New Feature**: Added the ability to delete students from an event.
   * What it does: allows the user to delete a student from an event.